5 Best Social Media Inbox Tools For 2023 (Comparison)

 Don’t get me wrong, social streams can be useful but they’re terrible for productivity.

-With a unified inbox, you don’t get any of those problems.
+With a unified social media inbox, you don’t get any of those problems.
 It makes social media management so easy.

-On the left, I can flick between all my social accounts.
+And with most tools of this type, I can flick between all of my social media accounts.

 For each account, I can see all of the social messages that I haven’t checked/responded to.
 I just work my way through the list, review those messages and archive them.